VickypediaSingh/VickypediaSingh/README.md

 - 👋 Hi, I’m @VickypediaSingh
 - 👀 I’m interested in ...Development and Behavioral Sciences.
-- 🌱 I’m currently learning ...DSA and HFT.
+- 🌱 I’m currently learning ...DSA and MERN.
 - 📫 How to reach me ... officialbikramjeet@gmail.com

 <!---